Kedro spaceflights tutorial¶

 Package the project for distribution

-If you want to learn more about a typical
+If you are unfamiliar with a typical

 git init git remote add origin https://github.com/<your-repo>